Woman See

 >Give my love to Kate and Margaret and kiss all of the babies for me

->at that moment, I compared my feelings of relief with the exerience one has when the first crack of dawn comes after a night of careful vigilance over a sick patient
+>At that moment, I compared my feelings of relief with the experience one has when the first crack of dawn comes after a night of careful vigilance over a sick patient

 >I’m glad for the Pratt money.
 We can each have our own place